Bunk beds are a great space-saving option for smaller rooms. If your children are using bunk beds, think safety first with these helpful tips.

 Keep space overhead

-Try and keep a distance of at least 2m between the top bunk and the ceiling fan.
+Try to keep a distance of at least 2m between the top bunk and the ceiling fan.

 Don't play on them

-Be sure your children realise their bunk bed isn’t a substitute for a trampoline!
 Children should never jump or play on a bunk bed, especially the top bunk.
+Make sure they understand the dangers of doing so.